Mental image: Training and learning styles

 Some educational theorists have drawn from the idea of mental imagery in their studies of learning styles.
 Proponents of these theories state that people often have learning processes that emphasize visual, auditory, and kinesthetic systems of experience.
 According to these theorists, teaching in multiple overlapping sensory systems benefits learning, and they encourage teachers to use content and media that integrates well with the visual, auditory, and kinesthetic systems whenever possible.

 Educational researchers have examined whether the experience of mental imagery affects the degree of learning.
 For example, imagining playing a five-finger piano exercise (mental practice) resulted in a significant improvement in performance over no mental practice—though not as significant as that produced by physical practice.
 The authors of the study stated that "mental practice alone seems to be sufficient to promote the modulation of neural circuits involved in the early stages of motor skill learning".

+Imagery training has been effective in a series of studies, mostly in sport where participants are taught formal skills to improve a mental image.
+Imagery training has also been effective with individuals with low abilities.